duncombe/wikis/Development-of-Test-Themes.md

 * [Scenario 2D:  Search & Rescue] (#scenario2D)  [Stop searching.
 This scenario is beyond rescue]

 [Theme 3: Species Protection & Marine Habitat Conservation](#theme3)
-*  [Scenario 3A:  Identifying Factors Affecting Species Viability(#scenario3A) [ Used to be Assessing Bering Seabird Vulnerability.
+*  [Scenario 3A:  Identifying Factors Affecting Species Viability](#scenario3A) [Used to be Assessing Bering Seabird Vulnerability.
 Much of the code for Seabird Vulnerability can be repurposed for other species in other areas]
 *  [Scenario 3B:  Assessing the Atlantic Continental Shelf Cold Pool](#scenario3B) [Are there any data for this one?
 Not feasible within project schedule]
 *  [Scenario 3C:  Deep Blue Water Use Case Scenario](#scenario3C) [Not feasible within project schedule]
 *  [Scenario 3D:  Assessing Chesapeake Bay Biology] (#scenario3D) [This might be a candidate for another application of Identifying Factors Affecting Species Viability.]